kammitama5/kammitama5.github.io/_posts/2017-4-26-Wednesday-April-26th.md

 - I also bought this neat book a while ago.
 It arrived and I hope a few people at PWL can see it, perhaps, tonight.
   It's on Number Theory.
 It's called "Recreations in the Theory of Numbers", and it's by Albert H. Beiler.
+  Why did you buy a random Mathematics book, Krystal?
+  Actually, I'm hoping that I can not just understand some of the problems, but solve them computationally (ie using a programming    language).
+That, and well, those kinds of books are very fun!

 - I am also bringing Haskell stickers tonight for my group.
 Woop!